-City has a licence with the Educational Recording Agency (ERA) which permits staff to record, for non-commercial educational purposes, broadcast output of ERA Members.
+City St George's has a licence from the Educational Recording Agency (ERA) which permits staff to record, for non-commercial educational purposes, broadcast output of ERA Members.
 Note that many digital-only broadcasters are not covered by the ERA Licence.

 Appropriate recordings can be retained, stored and copied and relayed within the establishment, for example shown in class.
 Note that recordings must be labelled with an ERA notice (‘This recording is to be used only for educational and non-commercial purposes under the terms of the ERA Licence’), the name of the broadcaster, and the date and title of the recording.